joshmorgan1000/UTKH/README.md

 ---

-### Overview of the Universal Theory of Kinetic Harmonics (UTKH)
+### Overview of the Universal Theory of Kinetic Harmonics (UTKH) <a href="#overview-of-the-universal-theory-of-kinetic-harmonics-utkh"></a>

 UTKH introduces several groundbreaking ideas:
-- **Mass as Resonant Energy:** Mass is not a static property but the result of stable co-orbital energy flows, where the energy oscillates in patterns that give rise to matter.
+- **Mass as Resonant Patterns of Motion:** Mass is not a static property but the result of stable co-orbital energy flows, where the energy oscillates in patterns that give rise to matter.
 - **Gravity as a Harmonic Interaction:** Gravitational attraction is reframed as the interaction of resonant systems, much like the harmonic pull of two tuning forks vibrating in sync.
 - **Light as a Multidimensional Oscillation:** The wave-particle duality of light is explained as the projection of a higher-dimensional resonance into three-dimensional space.
 - **Unified Explanation of Phenomena:** From quantum superposition and entanglement to cosmological redshift and dark energy, UTKH provides a single, elegant framework to describe these seemingly disparate phenomena.